Neethu9074/carbon/README.md

 modules without super-user privileges.

 ### Node Version Manager installation
-Make sure that you have Git and cURL installed.
+Make sure that you have Git and cURL installed before starting with the following instructions.
+Execute the instructions in the root directory of the ui-client project.

 ```
 # download and install NVM